nathancspencer/website/pages/people.md

 - Probably the clearest systems thinker on the internet.
 - I like his [Twitter](https://twitter.com/patio11) and his old blog, but everything he writes is amazing.

+Most of all, I'm inspired by my friends, mentors, and parents, who I owe everything in this world.